The Forensic Browser for SQLite is the tool for you?

 Dates and times in databases are rarely stored in human readable format, but rather are normally stored as one of a variety of encoded values, usually a large number.
 The Forensic Browser allows you to use an alternate display for a numeric field (without cluttering the output grid with extra columns), this display will also be carried through to any report.

 A number of applications embed images as blobs within tables (Skype and WhattsApp are two common ones).
-The Forensic Browser allows the user to display blob fields as pictures (jpg, ico, png, bmp, gif, tif), and again carry though these pictures to any report.
+The Forensic Browser allows the user to display blob fields as pictures (jpg, ico, png, bmp, gif, tif), and again carry through these pictures to any report.

 Database designers regularly use numbers to represent different values yes/no male/female sent/received/draft etc. the Forensic Browser allows you to provide custom aliases for numbers in columns and save them for re-use.